Arun89-crypto/Docker_Basics/Readme.md

 ### Storage

 In docker when we build a container we cannot edit it further and it becomes a read only layer (image layer).
 Now if we run the container if forms a read-write layer (container layer) and that layer is modifiable but it's data will be lost if container is crashed or closed.
-Now the folder structure that docker uses is something like this
+Now the folder structure that docker uses is something like this:

 ```bash
 /var/lib/docker